 The pandemic has led to me spending the majority of my working time since March 2020 behind a screen and, like many others, I have missed going into schools and engaging with children and staff face to face.
 I love talking about books with children and adults, sharing thoughts and recommendations.
-My children’s primary school have been a Reading Gladiators school since 2017 and have seen excellent results in engagement and attainment for higher attaining readers.
+My children’s primary school has been a Reading Gladiators school since 2017 and have seen excellent results in engagement and attainment for higher attaining readers.
 I’ve enjoyed being a group leader in Year 6 and Year 2.
 This year the school selected the Year 5 resource.
 Feeling comfortable with using online platforms to deliver training, I was happy to agree to run the group remotely.
 I did have some concerns, wondering how a resource designed to support discussion for a group could work when the children were not in the same room.
 Well, two sessions in, I’m pleasantly surprised.

 I chose Zoom as the platform because I’m familiar with it from delivering online training and knew that screen sharing would be an essential tool.
 In addition it is the platform the school have used so the children and parents are familiar with the process of joining meetings and using the video and microphones.
 We began the session with some ground rules, such as keeping the microphones muted, only using the chat function when asked, and keeping cameras on.

 First Encounters: The House by the Lake